 With a population of 360,390 people, Iceland is the most thinly populated country in Europe.
 It has one of the smallest populations per square mile (or kilometer) in the world - read more about the Icelandic people and what they are like in our dedicated blog post.

 The following are some interesting facts regarding the locals living in Iceland:

-Although Icelandic is the official language, almost 98% of the locals who live in Iceland speak English.
+Although the Icelandic language is the official one, almost 98% of the locals who live in Iceland speak English.
 This makes life easier when you first start living in Iceland.
 However, you must learn the Icelandic language for work and social integration.

 The population on the island saw a slight dip in 2009 due to the financial crisis, forcing many to seek financial stability abroad.
 But it recovered, only to take another knock with the outbreak of Covid.
 But we are glad to announce that since 2020, the general population is steadily increasing again.